pboivin/filament-peek/docs/page-previews.md

 }
 ```

+#### Filament as Headless CMS

 This technique can also be used to implement page previews with a decoupled front-end (e.g. Next.js):

 - From `getPreviewModalUrl()`, generate the preview token and return a front-end preview URL.
+This would usually render a full page component.
-- Then from the front-end page component, fetch the preview data from the back-end preview URL.
+- From the front-end page component, fetch the preview data from the back-end preview URL, as shown in the previous example.

 ## Embedding a Preview Link into the Form

-Instead of `PreviewAction`, you can use the `PreviewLink` component to integrate the Preview button directly in your form (e.g. in a sidebar):
+Instead of a `PreviewAction`, you can use the `PreviewLink` component to integrate a button directly into your form (e.g. in a sidebar):

 ```php
 use Pboivin\FilamentPeek\Forms\Components\PreviewLink;